-The Law Society of Kenya mission is to be a world recognized bar association in the provision of quality services, fostering advocacy and the rule of law.
+To be a world recognized bar association in the provision of quality services, fostering advocacy and the rule of law.

-The vision of the Law Society of Kenya is to empower our members and promote good governance and the just rule of law.
+To empower our members and promote good governance and the just rule of law.

 The Law Society of Kenya (LSK) exists to maintain and promote the rule of law throughout the Kenya by ensuring that an independent and efficient legal profession serves the people of Kenya.